poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

   public IP addresses.
   * Different AWS Regions stays within the AWS network, if there is an Inter-Region VPC Peering connection between the VPCs where the two instances reside.
-  * Different AWS Regions where there is no Inter-Region VPC Peering connection between the VPCs where these instances reside, is not guaranteed to stay within the AWS network.

 - Amazon VPCs do not support EIPs for IPv6 at this time.